metamath/lamp-guide/docs/11/index.md

 > metamath-lamp in NORMAL mode; 3) use "Import from JSON" to load the
 > copied editor state from the clipboard.

-There's currently no mechanism to switch from TEMP mode to regular mode.
+There's currently no mechanism to switch from temporary (TEMP) mode to regular mode.
 As noted in the warning, if you want to save results from TEMP mode, use "Export to JSON" to acquire the current state in JSON format.
 You can then use "Import from JSON" to load the results into a normal tab.